No new cases of COVID-19 in New Brunswick | CBC News

 No new cases of COVID-19 in New Brunswick

-The New Brunswick government is reporting no new cases of COVID-19 on Monday, according to the provincial dashboard.
+The New Brunswick government is reporting no new cases of COVID-19 in the province on Thursday.

-There have been no new recoveries, either, leaving the active case count at four.
+There were no reported recoveries, either, leaving the active case count at four, according to the provincial COVID-19 dashboard.

-There is one case in each the Bathurst, Fredericton, Moncton and Saint John health regions, and Public Health has said the individuals are self-isolating.
-No one is in hospital.
+Two active cases are in the Moncton health region, and there is one each in the Fredericton and Saint John zones.
+Public Health has said the individuals are self-isolating.

-The province performed 250 testes Sunday, raising the overall total to 61,522 tests.
+The province performed 586 tests Wednesday, raising the overall total to 62,808 tests.

 What to do if you have a symptom